rust-lang/rfcs/text/0000-linear-type.md

 a method.
 I believe a `DropPtr` type would be forward compatible with future language evolution to simplify this syntax.

-## Use inference for the `Linear` bound on a function type-parameter.
+## Use inference for the `Droppable` bound on function type-parameters.

 In [an earlier draft of this
 proposal](http://internals.rust-lang.org/t/pre-rfc-linear-types-take-2/1323),